-\textbf{Object Trajectory Sampling.} We evaluate the effect of object trajectory sampling on object-motion control in WebVid-10M.
-As shown in Table~\ref{tab:ablation_trajectory_sampling}, \textit{Dense} denotes dense trajectories obtained in Step~3 (Dense Trajectory Generation) and subsequently processed by Step~5 (Optical Flow Smoothing).
-Dense trajectories provide rich frame-level motion information; however, when inference accepts only sparse trajectories, this train–test mismatch degrades performance. \textit{Sparse} denotes sparse trajectories sampled in Step~4 (Sparse Trajectory Sampling) and smoothed in Step~5.
+We evaluate the effect of object trajectory sampling on object-motion control on WebVid-10M.
+As shown in Table~\ref{tab:ablation_trajectory_sampling}, \textit{Dense} denotes dense trajectories obtained in Step~3 (Dense Trajectory Sampling) and subsequently processed by Step~5 (Optical Flow Smoothing).
+Dense trajectories provide rich frame-level motion information; however, because inference accepts only sparse trajectories, this train--test mismatch degrades performance. \textit{Sparse} denotes sparse trajectories obtained in Step~4 (Sparse Trajectory Sampling) and smoothed in Step~5.
 Sparse trajectories match the inference input but underrepresent fine motions and local deformations.
-The \textit{Dense$\rightarrow$Sparse} method first learns with dense trajectories to acquire robust motion priors, then fine-tunes with sparse trajectories to improve generalization, thereby strengthening object adherence and overall video quality.
+The \textit{Dense$\rightarrow$Sparse} method first learns with dense trajectories to acquire robust motion priors, and then fine-tunes with sparse trajectories to improve generalization, thereby strengthening object adherence and overall video quality.